 Provide physical therapy and proper conditioning after surgery

-If your dog does tear one of their ACLs, it’s highly likely your veterinarian will recommend ACL surgery.
+If your dog does tear one of their ACLs, your veterinarian will likely recommend ACL surgery.
 While there are many types of ACL surgery, regardless of which option you choose, it’s the post-operative care that will determine how successful the procedure is.
 When dogs are unable to use their leg after surgery, they quickly begin to lose muscle mass and range of motion in that leg.
 The sooner the knee is stabilized, the less muscle atrophy that occurs, and the faster the recovery post-op.
 A full and fast recovery greatly lessens the risk of further or recurring injury.

 It’s always best to seek professional guidance from your veterinarian about canine rehabilitation post-surgery.
 You can also download TopDog Health’s free Guide to Cruciate Surgery and Recovery, which will help you understand the best therapies and practices to help your dog recover fully from ACL surgery.